inviqa/deck/README.md

 ## Contribution

--   The generator should work on any version of Node (i.e. no ES6 features).
+-   The generator has a minimum requirement of NodeJS v4.
+This is because v4 is the earliest LTS release.

+-   All tests are run against NodeJS v4 and NodeJS v6 on Codeship, as these are the two LTS versions.

 -   Ensure that any new features or changes have accompanying tests.
 The test suite runs with Mocha, and further documentation regarding writing tests for